priyankark/PhonePi_SampleServer/README.md

 # Steps:
 * Clone the repository or download the zip file and unzip it to a directory of your choice.
-* Make sure you have python 2.7 installed and you can access both pip and python from the command line/ terminal
+* Make sure you have python (version >=3) installed and you can access both pip and python from the command line/ terminal
 * To check the same open command line/terminal and type `python --version` and `pip --version`
 * cd to the directory where the folder was extracted in the command line